lisong/ahocorasick/README.md

 Building the jar
 ================

-To compile the jar, run `mvn install'.
+To compile the jar, run `mvn install`.